Warewulf Restart Required After Configuration or Image Changes

 Problem

-Attempts to set the container through the wwctl node set
+- Attempts to set the container through the

-A node will continue to boot with an old or default container image.
+- A node continues to boot with an old or default container image.

 Resolution